Important Update Regarding I-Fest 2021

-We have made the difficult decision out of an abundance of caution and in consultation with local, state, and federal experts and authorities to cancel UNC Greensboro’s annual International Festival, scheduled for Saturday, April 4, 2020.
+Due to ongoing public health concerns related to the COVID-19 pandemic, we have made the difficult decision to cancel UNC Greensboro’s annual International Festival, scheduled for April 2021.
 While disappointing to all of us, this action is consistent with decisions being made around a number of community and university events in response to COVID-19 virus concerns.
 We are confident this is the right decision.
 Our highest priority remains the health and safety of our community.
 We look forward to rescheduling this event and making it as valuable and successful for all as possible.

 Thank you so much for your support of this decision.
 Please know we appreciate your continued enthusiasm and partnership surrounding UNCG.
 For continued updates from us, please visit our coronavirus website.